 Identifying professions and the companies of your parent base has tons of benefits that I covered in a previous article.
 Imagine planning your next big event, and you are actively looking for sponsors.
 Being able to quickly scan the database of parents and their companies allows you to make targeted asks for support.
 Who owns a business that can offer goods and services?
 Who works as a senior executive that might be able to support monetarily?
 Now you know.

 When you are trying to find volunteers, having this information is incredibly helpful.
 There are certain activities where you just need a warm body; setting up chairs, manning a food booth, etc., but as you look to improve more strategic functions like your social media strategy or revamping your website, it would be a huge benefit if you knew that one of your parents owns or works for a digital marketing company.

 Or if your school needs to secure a catering company for an upcoming event, wouldn’t it be great to use one of your parent’s restaurants?

 Adding these three questions will not lengthen the forms too much, but the information you gain will be priceless to your school.
 It is hard to go back and ask parents to complete this information when they are already enrolled, but can always be done on forms when parents are registering their children for the next school year.
-Utilizing this data in a strategic way will help your recruitment in future years.
+Strategically utilizing this data will help your recruitment in future years.